nightroman/FarNet/GitKit/README.md

 - **Edit file** (changes panel)

-    If the cursor change file exists, opens its current version the editor.
+    If the cursor change file exists, opens this file in the editor.

+- **Commits** (changes panel)

+    Opens the panel with commits including the cursor file.

 - **Help**